Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 35. ### What is web storage

-    Web storage is an API that provides a mechanism by which browsers can store key/value pairs locally within the user's browser, in a much more intuitive fashion than using cookies.
+    Web storage is an API that provides a mechanism by which browsers can store key/value pairs locally within the user’s browser, in a much more intuitive fashion than using cookies.
 The web storage provides two mechanisms for storing data on the client.

     1.  **Local storage:** It stores data for current origin with no expiration date.
     2.  **Session storage:** It stores data for one session and the data is lost when the browser tab is closed.